Social media

 MICHAŁ KAWECKI COMPOSER

-Michał Kawecki's works have been premiered among others at : The Place Theatre, Middlesex University London, Milton Court Concert Hall and Milton Court Studio Theatre (Barbican Centre), St Marylebone Festival, Dance Umbrella Festival and Illuminated River Festival in London; The Lviv National Philharmonic (Ukraine), World Saxophone Congress in Zagreb (Croatia), Moving Body Festival (Bulgaria), ATOM Choreographic Series in Sofia (Bulgaria), National Palace of Culture in Sofia, Audio Art Festival in Krakow (Poland); Polish Academies of Music in Krakow, Lodz, Poznan and Bydgoszcz.
+Michał Kawecki's works have been premiered, among others at: The Place Theatre, Middlesex University London, Milton Court Concert Hall and Milton Court Studio Theatre (Barbican Centre), IKLECTIK, St Marylebone Festival, Dance Umbrella Festival and Illuminated River Festival in London; The Lviv National Philharmonic (Ukraine), World Saxophone Congress in Zagreb (Croatia), Moving Body Festival (Bulgaria), ATOM Choreographic Series in Sofia (Bulgaria), National Palace of Culture in Sofia, Audio Art Festival in Krakow (Poland); Polish Academies of Music in Krakow, Lodz, Poznan and Bydgoszcz.